-- A planned joint WFP-FAO impact evaluation of the P4P activities in DRC (coordinated with WFP and FAO headquarters), to be completed by 2021.
-Baseline data collection has been completed.
-The evaluation is covering the areas of Rutshuru and Masisi in North Kivu.
-The evaluation may produce data and findings of relevance to this evaluation as ESF now acts as a structured market for P4P Farmers Groups.
-The P4P evaluation will focus on the impact of the structured market on farmer households, for which reason this thematic does not have to be included in this evaluation, to avoid duplication. - OEV-led CPE will take place during 2020.
-This evaluation can complement this wider portfolio examination and establish a baseline where relevant. - 151.
+- focus on the impact of the structured market on farmer households, for which reason this thematic does not have to be included in this evaluation, to avoid duplication. - OEV-led CPE will take place during 2020.
+This evaluation can complement this wider portfolio examination and establish a baseline where relevant. - 148.
 This evaluation replaces the planned review of ESF included in the ICSP work plan.
 This evaluation can inform the development of the CSP (2021-).
 For this reason, at least preliminary findings should be available by the third quarter of 2019, which is when the CSP is drafted.
-The findings can eventually inform programme design and delivery by the CO, as well as advocacy and policy dialogue related to SF.

-152.In this evaluation, issues of interest for the CO are:

-- Exploring the humanitarian relevance of ESF and how the programme can contribute to addressing acute and/or protracted displacement in DRC. - The effect of school feeding on children's food security. - The effect on access to education and retention in school. - The effect on gender and protection-related outcomes, such as child recruitment into armed groups, child marriage, child labour. - The effects/impact of the P4P modality that is linked to the emergency school feeding programme

-153. More information about the programme can be found in the factsheet below.
+The findings can eventually inform programme design and delivery by the CO, as well as advocacy and policy dialogue related to SF. - 149.
+In this evaluation, issues of interest for the CO are: - Exploring the humanitarian relevance of ESF and how the programme can contribute to addressing acute and/or protracted displacement in DRC. - The effect of school feeding on children's food security. - The effect on access to education and retention in school. - The effect on gender and protection-related outcomes, such as child recruitment into armed groups, child marriage, child labour. - The effects/impact of the P4P modality that is linked to the emergency school feeding programme - 150.
+More information about the programme can be found in the factsheet below.